 A clinician is only allowed to practice in the states they hold a license.
 This is true whether the sessions are in-office or video-conferencing.
-Your clinician will ask your location at the start of every session to ensure you are in a state they are licensed to practice.
 We are currently licensed in Ohio, Illinois, and Florida.
+At this time we are only seeing clients for psychotherapy whose primary address is in Ohio.
+Consultation and coaching is available for those in Ohio, Illinois, and Florida.
 Other than that though anywhere you can find a consistent internet connection and some privacy will do.

 Some insurance plans do cover telehealth services.
 However, every policy is different, so it is best to call your insurance provider directly to inquire.

 Teletherapy can be quite convenient and save time.
+It can be done between classes or from the office without worrying about the commute.
 However, it isn't appropriate for everyone.
-An in-office assessment or diagnostic evaluation is required before beginning teletherapy.
 Your clinician will discuss if it is a suitable choice.
-Teletherapy services are offered for adolescents and adults, but not younger children.
-Coaching and Consultation do not require an in-office visit.

 Yes, current clients may request a free trial.
 If you are curious or a bit apprehensive please schedule a 10-minute trial "appointment".
 This trial is not a therapy appointment and there won't be any charge for it.
 It is just an opportunity to try the telehealth platform out for a few minutes.

 Current clients can login to their client portal to schedule online.
 If you prefer, just contact your provider and they can schedule the appointment for you.